Vet Clinic > Cats > Post-Surgery After Care

 • For dogs: daily walks are encouraged, 3 times a day, 10-15 minutes long.

-• Please monitor the incision daily for any signs of redness, swelling or discharge; and if any of these are identified please contact us immediately.
+• Please monitor the incision daily for any signs of redness, swelling, or discharge; and if any of these are identified please contact us immediately.

 • The evening after surgery offer your pet only small amounts of food and water tonight.
 From tomorrow morning, he can receive food and water as normal.